mrotame/NodeMiniCrud/README.md

 ## Setting the configs

-There is some basic configs you should do before starting making the requests.
+There are some basic configs you should do before starting making the requests.

 ### Database Config